6 Misconceptions About Learning to Play Music

 So, for music lovers and music instructors alike, let’s put an end to these fallacies.
 We’re exposing popular misconceptions about learning music for what they are: myth and legend!

 Not convinced yet?
-Keep reading to discover the most common misconceptions and let us help to set the record straight:
+Keep reading to discover the most common misconceptions, and let us help to set the record straight:

 According to Malcolm Gladwell, author of Outliers: The Story of Success, “Practice isn’t the thing you do once you’re good.
 It’s the thing you do that makes you good.”

 Look at it this way: even someone who starts off with a certain amount of talent can’t get by just on that.
 It’s not enough.
 So no matter what level you’re at when you start, practice makes perfect.
+Natural talent is not required; a love for music and the desire to learn are all you need!

 One of the most common misconceptions about learning music is that you have to start early in life.
 Expressions like “you can’t teach an old dog new tricks” certainly help to perpetuate that notion.
 The truth is, it’s never too late!